How do you use the Social Media Sites to apply traditional (offline) word-of-mouth marketing to the Internet?

 And that’s when you can get your authority site to start channelling traffic to sales pages for relevant products or services.

-So basically the model for the online version of network marketing is:
+So basically the model for the online version of word-of-mouth marketing is:

 - Create an authority site – good, up to date, valuable information, regularly updated.
 This is where you should focus most of your attention.

-- Build a regular readership (by creating a presence and providing valuable information through the social networking sites, forums and other sources)
+- Build a regular readership (by creating a presence and providing valuable information through the social media sites, forums and other sources)